tunfish/tunfish-vxlan/README.rst

 *******
-While the effective network transport is based on IP/UDP, the virtual circuit offers `Data Link Layer`_ (Layer 2) connectivity on a multi-tenant basis through `Open vSwitch`_.
+While the effective network transport is based on IP/UDP, the virtual circuit offers `Data Link Layer`_ (Layer 2) connectivity on a multi-tenant basis through VXLAN_.

 As this unlocks the capability to send Ethernet frames across IP networks, it will eventually become possible to use protocols